dmmosh/ez-scripts/README.md

 I will introduce an installer, possibly using dialog, once this repo gets expanded with more convenient scripts.

 All scripts can be reconfigured and recompiled.
-Edit the .sh file and run the install script again.
+The install script will recompile the script for you.
+So just change the .sh file, run `./install.sh`, and youre all set.
 **generally the installation is:**
 ```
 git clone https://github.com/wettestsock/ez-scripts